shubhxg/lazy-theme/README.md

 ## Lazyvim theme

-This theme is inpspired from lazyvim for neovim.
+This theme is inspired from lazyvim for neovim.